 Those do not count the professional photographers who offer workshops to beginners and intermediate photographers, in their studios or around town.
 Nor does it account for any apprenticeships they might offer.

-The cost of enroling in a three-year photography degree programme, on the average, ranges around £10,000 per year.
+The cost of enrolling in a three-year photography degree programme, on average, ranges around £10,000 per year.

 Accredited online photography courses cost, on average, £600.